 Through advocacy, education and litigation, our attorneys, advocates and volunteers work to preserve and promote civil liberties including the freedom of speech, the right to privacy, reproductive freedom, and equal treatment under the law.
 We stand in defense of the rights of women and minorities, workers, students, immigrants, gay, lesbian, bisexual and transgender people, and others who have seen bias and bigotry threaten the rights afforded to all of us in this country by the Constitution and the Bill of Rights.

-The ACLU of Indiana is dedicated to defending individual rights and enhancing and preserving liberties that are guaranteed in the U.S. and Indiana Constitutions and civil rights laws.
-Established in 1953 as the Indiana Civil Liberties Union (ICLU), the ACLU of Indiana adopted its current name in 2006.
+Founded in 1920, the American Civil Liberties Union (ACLU) is the nation's foremost guardian of liberty, defending individual rights and enhancing and preserving liberties that are guaranteed in the U.S. and Indiana Constitutions and civil rights laws.
+We are nonprofit, nonpartisan, and dedicated to defending and protecting the individual rights and personal freedoms of all.
+Here in Indiana, the ACLU was established in 1953 as the Indiana Civil Liberties Union, the ACLU of Indiana adopted its current name in 2006.

 - 1920s the ACLU acted on behalf of newly arrived immigrants victimized by the Palmer Raids;

 - 1930s the ACLU advocated for workers protesting deplorable labor conditions;

 - 1940s the ACLU protested the forcing of Japanese-Americans into internment camps;

 - 1950s the ACLU supported those who fought the witch hunts of the McCarthy era;

 - 1960s & 1970s the ACLU defended those who spoke out for equality and civil rights.